TomKrauss/pks-edit/README.md

 The famous arcade times text editor from Pahlen & Krauß.

+## Release Notes

+### 1.8.0

+* New
+- Support for mousewheel scrolling added
+- Block selection with the mouse will now work independently of line length
+- Toolbar and Menu actions are now properly enabled / disabled depending on availability
+- Toolbar Buttons display Tooltips now
+- Redo Button in Toolbar actually does a redo.
+- File Patterns support now ! as in !*.obj (everything but files ending with .obj)

 ## History

 PKS Edit was originally implemented on an Atari ST computer as